-With the explosion in amateur photography at the very dawn of this millennium, thanks to the emergence of mass-market digital compact cameras, followed closely by the birth of social media, and the almost-overnight sensation of smartphone technology in the latter half of the first decade, our contemporary photographic age is now largely a cacophony of visual noise - often overwhelming and underwhelming all at once, and all for the wrong reasons.
-Photography has become nothing but noise, for the most part, with nothing said and no stories of value told.
+With the explosion of amateur photography at the very dawn of this millennium, thanks to the emergence of affordable mass-market digital compact cameras, followed closely by the birth of social media, and the almost-overnight sensation of smartphone technology in the latter half of the first decade, our contemporary digital age is now largely a cacophony of visual photographic noise - often overwhelming and underwhelming all at once, and all for the wrong reasons.

 Once-upon-a-time photography was a novelty, and photographers were too.
 Straight photographs from the 19th century usually reveal the locals (complete with at least one person turning their head just as the exposure fires), having come to pose and posture in the knowledge that they'd be captured on glass plate for posterity.
 In doing the same these days, you're more likely be approached by some jobsworth 'security' guard insisting that you can't photograph this or that, but that is for another story.

-'For the sake of posterity' is an informal and long-term body of work that records the living history of London's contemporary urban environment and life within it, with a knowing eye on the future.
-It is a personal work to satisfy my desire to record life for the sake of posterity and is shot on analogue 35mm, medium and large formats, as well as digital 35mm equivalent.
+Shot in analogue, in part for its archival qualities, but mostly because I prefer the medium to clinical and soulless digital RAW files, my aptly titled 'For the sake of posterity' body of work is an informal and long-term project that seeks to record our (my) contemporary and living history of London's urban environment and life within it, with a knowing and agreeable nod and wink towards said posterity.
+This is a personal work to satisfy my desire to record life for the sake of posterity and is shot on analogue 35mm, medium and large formats, as well as digital 35mm equivalent.

 I'll bet good fucking money that there are far more images of shit food, snapped in pretentious restaurants by iPhoned-up narcissistic fucknuggets - all dimly lit and ever so blurry - and of course, all photographed nonchalantly from the— me, obviously.
 2018